tattlemuss/minymiser/packer/README.md

 Building
 --------

-* Download and run the Go installer
+* Download and run the Go installer from [the Go website](https://go.dev/), or use your package manager to install it.
+Currently Go v1.19 or later is required.
+* In the terminal/command line:

+  `cd packer`

+  `go get # ensure any dependent modules are downloaded`

-* `go build`
+  `go build`
 * This should produce a `miny` executable.
-* Command-line is of the form `miny pack <infile> <outfile>`
-* There are options to change the verbosity and cache size
-* There is also the `miny minpack` command to find a minimum runtime RAM size by adjusting the cache size.